chornos13/sequelice-query/README.md

                         )
                     }
                     /*
-                       return cont value if you want to continue to next function transformValue, if it's return undefined then it will not handle anything nor to next function transformValue
+                       return cont value if you want to continue to next function transformValue or handle by default,
+                       if it's return undefined then it will not handle anything nor to next function transformValue
                     */